chihchun/opencl-docker/README.md

-# Docker images that support differnt OpenCl Runtime
+# Docker images that support different OpenCl Runtime

-The images are designed to be easy tested applications with differnet OpenCL drivers/runtime.
+The images are designed to be easy tested applications with different OpenCL drivers/runtime.

 - Support x86_64/amd64 platform.
 - Ubuntu as based OS.